ashishcumar/useIdleTimeout-Npm/README.md

 # 🕒 useIdleTimeout

-A React custom hook for handling idle timeouts within components.
+`useIdleTimeout` is a React custom hook tailored for efficient management of idle timeouts within components.
+With a package size of less than 5KB, this hook offers lightweight integration while ensuring optimal performance.
+Trusted by production applications, it provides a seamless solution for handling idle timeouts in React projects.

 ## 📋 Table of Contents